Brita Sophia De la Gardie

-Brita Sophia De la Gardie (22 April 1713 – 1797) was a Swedish noble and amateur actress who later converted to Catholicism and became a nun.
+Brita Sophia De la Gardie (22 April 1713 – 1797) was a Swedish noble and actress who later converted to Catholicism and became a nun.
 She was a central member of the cultural life in Stockholm in her time.
 She played a part in the history of Swedish theatre.
 She was the maternal aunt of Count Axel von Fersen the Younger.

 Life

 Brita Sophia De La Gardie was born to the politician Count Magnus Julius De la Gardie and the political salonist Hedvig Catharina Lillie.
 She was the sister-in-law to the scientist Eva Ekeblad.